Last Updated on 22 August 2024 by Cycloscope

 Our route in Lapland

-We must say that coming from the magnificent landscapes of the Norwegian fjords we did not expect anything exceptional from Lapland but instead we were gladly surprised by the almost alien landscape of northern Finland.
+We must say that coming from the magnificent landscapes of the Norwegian fjords we did not expect anything exceptional from Lapland but instead, we were gladly surprised by the almost alien landscape of northern Finland.

-This hilly border area is surrounded by a never’ending birch forest, the only trees able to survive such a high latitude and far from the sea.
+This hilly border area is surrounded by a neverending birch forest, the only trees able to survive such a high latitude and far from the sea.

 This is the tundra, where small contorted birches are the only trees, while endless varieties of mosses and lichens thrive in the underwood and reindeer graze freely (you will see dozens of times along the way).

-After passing the hilly area and descending in a sort of marshy/swampy area, the woods begin to be inhabited by conifers, deer, and elk.
+After passing the hilly area and descending into a sort of marshy/swampy area, the woods begin to be inhabited by conifers, deer, and elk.
 This is around the 68th parallel latitude – near the town of Muonio.

 From Muonio it began a bit monotonous, going on to the most urbanized and less alien landscape to the capital of Lapland, Rovaniemi, where there is the super-commercial village of Santa Claus.
 There are many things to do in Rovaniemi in Autumn, worth using it as a base to explore.